tituslhy/Helm-Masterclass/notes/helm_commands.md

 ```
 helm rollback <release-name> <revision_number>
 ```
 Check replica sets whenever rolling back, because resources were created even for failed deployments.
 You have to manually clean up these resources.
+Replica sets are not directly managed by helm but by the deployment - i.e. once the deployment runs (even if it fails) these replica sets are created.

 To view replica sets:
 ```